iExecBlockchainComputing/iexec-sdk/README.md

 iexec wallet sweep --to <address> # drain all ETH and RLC, sending them to the specified eth address
 ```

+The wallet files are stored in the Ethereum keystore.
+The keystore location depends on your OS:

+- Linux : ~/.ethereum/keystore
+- Mac: ~/Library/Ethereum/keystore
+- Windows: ~/AppData/Roaming/Ethereum/keystore

 ## account

 ```bash